 Having a back wind mechanical unit such as one of these, there are no concerns with drilling holes in the clock dial to wind it up.
 Now lets look at some mechanical substitutes for the obsolete electric clock movements.

 The Hermle 130-678 clock movement

-The 130-678 unit is a bell strike unit that comes with the bells installed.
+The 130-678 unit is a bell strike unit that comes with the bells on it.
 130-678 is the easiest unit to adapt to a clock case that contained an obsolete electric clock movement.
 This unit mounts to the wooden clock case with some wood screws only.
-You will also need new hands for your new movement, any of the German mechanical clock hands you see at the top of this link
+Needs with it >new handsthis link

 - The winders are on the back, no dial holes to drill out

-- No chimeblock to mount because the movement comes with bells installed
+- No chimeblock to mount because the movement comes with bells on it

-- Compact and self contained movement fits into the tightest of places
+- Compact movement fits into the tightest of places